miklevin/MikeLev.in/_posts/2022-02-18-journaling-as-performance-art.md

 headline: Creating Performance Art with Journal Entries and Github.io
 description: I'm creating a performance art piece that auto-publishes my journal entries on Github.io.
 I'm also building a get_responses function that takes a list of URLs or tuples and returns a list of tuples.
 I'm testing it by providing it with a list of URLs and a function and checking the output.
 My goal is to get responses from a list of URLs and assign them either 'foo' or 'bar', then return them as a list.
 For example, when
 keywords: Journaling, Performance Art, Github, Github.io, mlseo, URLs, Tuples, Function, Output, Response, Assignment, Example
-categories: mlseo, journaling, github, github.io
+categories: mlseo, journaling, github.io, github
 permalink: /blog/journaling-as-performance-art/
 layout: post
 ---